JonnyGamer/ReferenceKit/README.md

 # ReferenceKit
-Create a reference on any Swift value
+Create a reference on any Swift value.
+Even if it is a struct!

 ---